─CURRICULUM

 (eds.).
 East Lansing: Philosophy of Science Association, l98l.

-"Theoretical Consequences
+"Theoretical

-of the Status Characteristics Formulation" (with Joseph Berger),American Journal of Sociology 86 (l98l),
+Consequences of the Status Characteristics Formulation" (with Joseph

 pp. 953-983.

-"Cutting the Causal
+"Cutting the Causal Chain"

-Chain" Pacific Philosophical
+Pacific Philosophical Quarterly 6l

-Quarterly 6l (l980), pp. 305-3l4.
+(l980), pp. 305-3l4.

 "A Note on Demopoulos'